xjseabrum/LING5448-OOAD/Project3 (FLGS)/README-FLGS.md

 ### 3. Strategy
 The following helper class (Deco) helps to assign the correct decorator given the game that is inputted.
-This is just one of four different ways strategy is used in the project (the other main examples can be found in: RandomUtils, StoreUtils, EmployeeUtils, PublishUtils).
+This is just one of the ways Strategy is used in the project (the other main examples can be found in: RandomUtils, StoreUtils, EmployeeUtils, PublishUtils).
 ```java

 public class Deco {